e96031413/Forest-Fire-Area-Classification/README.md

 **[Forest-Fire-Area-Classification.ipynb](https://github.com/e96031413/Forest-Fire-Area-Classification/blob/master/Forest-Fire-Area-Classification.ipynb)**

 In this notebook, we use forest fire dataset from UCI Machine Learning Repository.
-The originally dataset is used to predict the fire area, we use date pre-processing to modify the dataset so that we can see it as a classification problem.
+The originally dataset is used to predict the fire area, we use date pre-processing technique to modify the dataset so that we can see it as a classification problem.

 We compare serveral different ML alogthrims, the table below shows the cross val score: